krisyanto80/checkn1x/README.md

 - [The Procursus team](https://github.com/ProcursusTeam/) for [Procursus](https://github.com/ProcursusTeam/Procursus)
 - [Corellium](https://github.com/corellium) for [Project Sandcastle](https://projectsandcastle.org)
 - [u/GOGO307](https://www.reddit.com/user/GOGO307/) for the concept of an iso with odysseyra1n
-- [MyCatCondo](https://github.com/MyCatCondo) for suggesting to integrate Project Sandcastle
+- [MyCatCondo](https://github.com/MyCatCondo) for suggesting to integrate Project Sandcastle (Android and Linux for the iPhone)